Cresemba / Isavuconazole: Not Just Another Azole

 Nikkomycins Are Finally Getting Some Respect

 Besides azoles, candins and the polyene class of antifungals there is not much to select from when it comes to systemic fungal infections.
-Until the recent arrival of voriconazole and posaconazole, infections caused by molds always required amphotericin B to Continue reading Nikkomycins Are Finally Getting Some Respect
+Until the recent arrival of voriconazole and posaconazole, infections caused by molds always required amphotericin B to control.
+Only for Candida several good treatments exist on the Continue reading Nikkomycins Are Finally Getting Some Respect

 The Amazing Sulfonamides

 Sulfonamides really cover more infectious territory than most other antibiotics.
 Besides the more common bacterial species, they are active against many ‘special’ pathogens, like S. maltophilia, P. jiroveci, Listeria, Nocardia,, C. burneti (Q-fever), and T. whipplei (Whipple’s disease).
-Not to forget their use in Continue reading The Amazing Sulfonamides
+Not to forget their use in malaria, toxoplasmosis, melioidosis, cyclospora, and atypical mycobacterial infections.
+Then there Continue reading The Amazing Sulfonamides